jefftranter/6502/asm/65816/debug16/README.txt

-This directory a port of the DEBUG16 program to the Replica 1.
+This directory is a port of the DEBUG16 program to the Replica 1.

 It requires a Replica 1 with a 65816 processor (as far as I know I have the only one in existence).